 Food and Water

-Continue to give your dog water leading up to takeoff, and make sure to give him a walk outside the terminal before heading through security to make sure he’s eliminated as much as possible.
+Continue to give your dog water leading up to takeoff, and make sure to give them a walk outside the terminal before heading through security to make sure they’ve eliminated as much as possible.

 Be sure to let the captain and the flight attendants know that you are traveling with your dog in cargo, so they are aware in case anything goes wrong with equipment like air conditioning or cabin pressure during the flight.

 Resist the urge to let your dog out until you have cleared customs, airport staff will tell you to just put her back in the kennel.